memorius/policy-auction/README-datastructures.txt

 - TODO: what updates needed for lost writes in the 3-day ranking calculation?

 - Every few minutes, recalc policies.total_votes for each one (last-resort protection against failures during recalc after updates to policy_new_votes).
 TODO: is that still needed given the use of user_policy_votes and pending_votes?
 The pending entry will stay until a successful write-and-recalc.
 The main issue is the amount of time it will take to correct it.

+- Rarely, check for stray entries in users_by_name with no entry in users, and vice versa; these can result from failures part-way through the user registration process or simultaneous registration of same username; just delete them if last modified more than GC_GRACE_SECONDS ago so the username is freed up for reuse.

 Questions remaining: